Moving NS Punctures on Super Spheres: Superconformal normal coordinates

-Secondly, the gauge slice defined by (\ref{eq:SCNCgaugeslice}) is such that, effectively, we can work with only a single patch throughout the entire sphere.
-This becomes possible by distributing super curvature throughout the surface (as opposed to storing it in transition functions on a patch overlap across an equatorial band of the sphere, or instead storing it at ``infinity'').
-So our approach is quite close to Polchinski's original bosonic string theory calculation \cite{Polchinski88}, but the implementation here is better suited to the heterotic string. \sk

-We will prove that this gauge slice (\ref{eq:SCNCgaugeslice}) exists and in the process we will also derive the precise superconformal transformation that implements it.
-It will turn out to be a specific $\mathrm{OSp}(2,1)$ transformation (referred to as $\mathrm{SPL}(2,\mathbb{C})$ in \cite{CraneRabin88}) with parameters that depend smoothly on $\t{v};\!v|\chi$.
-We will next build this superconformal transformation explicitly using a Taylor series expansion for $\t{z}(\t{w})$, $\theta(w|\psi)$ and $z(w|\psi)$. \sk
+I would like to suggest that \eqref{eq:SCNCgaugeslice} is the appropriate generalisation to the heterotic string of the gauge slice constructed in the context of bosonic string theory by Polchinski in \cite{Polchinski88}.
+We will next prove that this gauge slice \eqref{eq:SCNCgaugeslice} exists and in the process we will also derive the precise superconformal transformation that implements it.
+It will turn out to be a specific $\mathrm{OSp}(2,1)$ transformation\footnote{The group $\mathrm{OSp}(2,1)$ is referred to as $\mathrm{SPL}(2,\mathbb{C})$ in \cite{CraneRabin88}.} with parameters that depend smoothly on $\wt{v};\!v|\chi$.